dribdat/docs/docs/trouble.md

 ALTER TYPE activity_type ADD VALUE 'review';
 ```

-## No profile images after updating
+### No profile images after updating

 Run `manage.py socialize users` to restore the profile images.
 This is due to a change in the way they are stored, to make the profile more flexible.

+---

-# Developer environment
+## Developer environment

-## Test locally using SSL
+### Test locally using SSL

 Some development scenarios and OAuth testing requires SSL.
 To use this in development with self-signed certificates (you will get a browser warning), start the server with `./manage.py run --cert=adhoc`

 You can test SSO providers in this way by adding `OAUTHLIB_INSECURE_TRANSPORT=true` to your environment (do not use in production!)

-## Installation on Alpine Linux
+### Installation on Alpine Linux

-The project has so far mostly been developed on Fedora and Ubuntu Linux.
+The project has so far mostly been developed on Arch, Fedora and Ubuntu Linux.
 Users on Alpine, BSD and other distributions are welcome to share their experience with us in the Issues.
 Some additional system packages are needed for a successful local (non-Docker) deployment.

 E.g. for Alpine or Ubuntu (apt instead of apk):